-Education/Training Student Accident Insurance
+Student Accident Program

 Summary of Coverage

-• Traveling with a group in connection with the activities under the direct supervision of the College
+• Traveling with a group in connection with the activities under the direct supervision of the college.

 Policy Limits